-John Glenn, Jr. circled Earth on the Mercury 6 space mission in 1962, becoming the first American to make a complete Earth orbit.
-John Glenn was a fighter pilot in both World War II and the Korean War.
-He became one of America's original seven Mercury astronauts and orbited Earth three times on 20 February 1962 in the capsule Friendship 7.
-(Alan Shepard had been the first American astronaut in space in 1961, but Glenn was the first American to circle the globe.
-The first man into space overall was Soviet cosmonaut Yuri Gagarin.)
-Glenn was elected senator from Ohio in 1974, serving four full terms through 1999, and ran unsuccessfully for the Democratic presidential nomination in 1984 and 1988.
-He returned to orbit in late 1998, joining the crew of the space shuttle Discovery in a mission that became a nostalgic salute to a space pioneer.
+Name at birth: John Glenn, Jr.John Glenn circled Earth on the Mercury 6 space mission in 1962, becoming the first American to make a complete orbit of the planet.
+John Glenn grew up in the small town of New Concord in southeastern Ohio.
+He joined the Navy after Pearl Harbor, flying 59 combat missions in World War II and another 90 combat missions during the Korean War.
+In 1959 he became one of America's original seven Mercury astronauts, and was chosen as the pilot for a landmark mission: he orbited Earth three times on February 20, 1962 in the capsule Friendship 7.
+Alan Shepard had been the first American astronaut in space in 1961, but Glenn was the first American to actually circle the globe.
+(The first man into space overall was Soviet cosmonaut Yuri Gagarin.)
+After leaving NASA, John Glenn was elected senator from Ohio in 1974, serving four full terms through 1999.
+He ran unsuccessfully for the Democratic presidential nomination in 1984 and 1988.
+Glenn returned to orbit in late 1998, joining the crew of the space shuttle Discovery in a mission that was supposed to be a study of aging in space but became more of a nostalgic salute to a space pioneer.
 John Glenn was awarded the Presidential Medal of Freedom by President Barack Obama in 2012.

-John Glenn attended Muskingum College in New Concord, Ohio, earning a bachelor’s degree in engineering.
+John Glenn married Anna Margaret Castor, his high school sweetheart, in April of 1943.
+They had two children: Carolyn Ann Glenn and John David Glenn… John Glenn attended Muskingum College in New Concord, Ohio, earning a bachelor’s degree in engineering.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.